Tinker-Twins/AutoDRIVE-Hunter-SE-Dataset/README.md

 ### Dynamics and Perception Dataset of "Hunter SE" Robot

-> **Note**: For accessing the off-road dataset, switch to the [`off-road-dataset`](https://github.com/Tinker-Twins/AutoDRIVE-Hunter-SE-Dataset/tree/off-road-dataset) branck of the repository.
+> **Note**: For accessing the off-road dataset, switch to the [`off-road-dataset`](https://github.com/Tinker-Twins/AutoDRIVE-Hunter-SE-Dataset/tree/off-road-dataset) branch of the repository.

 <table>
 <thead>